adnmustkhan-hash/Aintec/README.md

 # Aintec
-this is my first repository Priject
+this is my first repository Project
 Adnan Khan